nemonik/hands-on-DevOps/readme.md

 **On Mac OS X or \*NIX environments**

-The following `set_env.sh` BASH script is included in the root of the project and can be used to configure these variable for UNIX environments, but must be adjusted for your specific environment.
+The following `set_env.sh` BASH script is included in the root of the project and can be used to configure the UNIX environment variables, but must be adjusted for your specific environment.

 ```bash
 #!/usr/bin/env bash